boonebgorges/bp-group-management/readme.txt

 * Turkish translation added (thanks, gk!)
 * German translation added (thanks, Tom!)
 * Sitewide roster altered to include all members, not just members active on BP

+= 0.4 =
+* Added plugin settings page
+* Member list is paginated (defaults to 50)
+* Admin can now specify how many groups/members to show per page
+* Group Actions menu added to Members and Delete pages
+* Links to Group Admin page added